gabmac/book-service/README.md

 - **Settings Management**: Environment-based configuration with validation
 - **Documentation Generation**: Automatic schema generation for API documentation

+### Elasticsearch (Search Engine)

+**Elasticsearch** serves as the advanced search engine for book data:

+- **Full-Text Search**: Multi-field search across titles, summaries, authors, and categories
+- **Fuzzy Matching**: Typo-tolerant search with configurable fuzziness levels
+- **Nested Queries**: Complex searches within nested document structures
+- **Real-Time Indexing**: Near real-time search capabilities with 1-second refresh interval
+- **Scalable Architecture**: Horizontal scaling with sharding and replication support

 ## Database Schema

-The system uses a PostgreSQL database with a well-structured relational schema designed for scalability and data integrity.
+The system uses a **dual-database architecture** combining PostgreSQL for transactional operations and Elasticsearch for advanced search capabilities.
+PostgreSQL serves as the source of truth with a well-structured relational schema designed for scalability and data integrity.
 All entities inherit from a base model with common audit fields (id, created_at, updated_at, created_by, updated_by).

 ```mermaid
 erDiagram